DavidBarke/myPaintings/README.md

     An arbitrary number of filter conditions can be added.
-Each subsequent condition is restricted by the results of the preceding condition (e.g. after you selected a particular painter, subsequent conditions will only allow you to select paintings of this painter).
+Each subsequent condition is restricted by the results of the preceding condition (e.g. after you selected a particular *Painter*, a subsequent *Title* condition will only show the title of paintings of this painter as its choices).

   - **Trade Paintings**